MagicalTux/pinetd4/README.md

 This new evolution aims at solving the previous problems by adopting a fully modular infrastructure (TODO: insert more bullshit here).

+# Major differences from pinetd2

+First major difference is that the system is now written in C++ and not in PHP.

+The second main difference is that we do not have multiple processes anymore.
+Qt's [FSM][fsm] is based on the concept that most actions shouldn't be blocking, and long work should be run in a QThread (that will send an event on completion).

+Now, the Core class also handles listening on TCP ports.
+Each time a new connection happens, the connection is passed to the class currently in charge.
+This potentially also allows running multiple threads per group of connections and makes it possible for the core class to do things (for example enable SSL) on connections before passing them over.

+[fsm]: http://en.wikipedia.org/wiki/Finite-state_machine "Finite-state machine on Wikpiedia"